-2. No extractive materials are to be transported from the site until the intersection and internal road access to the Kings Highway has been fully constructed in accordance with the NSW Roads and Martine Services conditions.
+3. No extractive materials are to be transported from the site until the internal access road utilising the right of carriageway over Lot 50 DP 754878 and new intersection with the Kings Highway has been fully constructed in accordance with the NSW Roads and Maritime Services conditions.